-At June 30, 2022, the District reported a liability of \$1,562,576 for its proportionate share of the net OPEB liability.
+At June 30, 2022, the District reported a liability of \$2,227,063 for its proportionate share of the net OPEB liability.
 The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
-The basis for the District's proportion is determined by comparing the employer's average monthly employees participating in the Plan with the total average employees participating in the Plan in the fiscal year of all employers.
+The basis for the District's proportion is determined by comparing the employer's average monthly employees participating in the Plan with the total average employees participating in the Plan with the total average employees participating in the Plan with the total average employees participating in the Plan with the total average employees participating in the Plan in the fiscal year of all employers.
 The allocation was utilized because the level of premiums contributed by each employer is the same for any employee regardless of plan participation elections made by the employee.
-At the measurement date of June 30, 2021, the District's proportion was 0.24275583 percent.
-This was an increase of 0.01696155 percent from the proportionate share as of the measurement date of June 30, 2020.
+At the measurement date of June 30, 2021, the District's proportion was 0.34598805 percent.
+This was an increase of 0.0055332 percent from the proportionate share as of the measurement date of June 30, 2020.